 The maximum allowable consumption for Free Basic Electrification is 50kwh per qualifying household per month.
-The municipality has received 785 beneficiaries (for the municipality's licensed area) for FBE of which all beneficiaries are currently connected.
+The municipality has received 318 beneficiaries (for the municipality's licensed area) for FBE of which all beneficiaries are currently connected.
 ESKOM administers applications and collection of FBE in areas under their distribution licence.
+There is a low number of application of indigents due to covid-19.